 Legal entities resident in Spain for tax purposes which acquire ownership or other rights over the Notes by inheritance, gift or legacy are not subject to the Spanish Inheritance and Gift Tax but must include the market value of the Notes in their taxable income for Spanish CIT purposes.

 4. Individuals and Legal Entities with no Tax Residency in Spain

 (a) Non-Resident Income Tax (Impuesto sobre la Renta de no Residentes)

-(i) With permanent establishment in Spain
+(i) Non-Spanish resident investors acting through a permanent establishment in Spain